spiceai/cookbook/hashed_partitioning/README.md

 ```

 In this case, only one partitioned file is relevant for scanning and remains in the scan plan while all other partitions are pruned from the plan.

-As above, validate semantically (partition pruning to a single relevant partition), not by exact line-for-line `EXPLAIN` text.

 ```shell
 +---------------+----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+